 GloSAT will develop a longer and more consistent global surface air temperature climate record, and improve our understanding of climate change since the late 18th century.
 This will involve three key objectives:

-1) An extension of the global surface air temperature record.
+1. Extension of the global surface air temperature record

 This extension requires digitisation of new data sources, which will be achieved through a combination of citizen-science networks, specialist input and improvements to automatic text recognition systems.
 These new data will be combined with existing archives.
 For the marine archive we propose to use machine learning techniques to identify and correct mispositioned data from particular ships.
 Methodological improvements are needed to better characterise sources of warm biases in air temperature measurements, particularly those taken in sunny conditions on ships, and before 1850 for measurements over both land and ocean.
 Once adjusted for biases, referenced to a common height above the surface, and characterised with uncertainty estimates, the observations will be used to construct gridded datasets of air temperature separately for land and ocean regions, all with estimates of their uncertainty and its correlation structure.

-2) The construction and evaluation of a consistent global surface air temperature record.
+2. Construction and evaluation of a consistent global surface air temperature record

 The temperature records will be assessed for consistency.
 Internal consistency will be assessed for land and ocean fields separately.
 Automatic "break-point" detection methods will be applied to air temperature observations from land stations, and measurements from coastal stations will be used to evaluate marine air temperatures.
 Evaluation will then extend to understanding differences between the land, sea and ice-covered regions and model how the differences across boundaries are expected to vary, for example with wind direction.
 This new knowledge will be incorporated into the global gridded fields of air temperature.
 This global analysis builds on dataset-construction techniques developed as part of the EU-funded EUSTACE project.